 Theory and practice of human resource management.
 Topics include: recruitment and hiring, training and development, compensation, motivation, and employee services.
 Current issues in equal employment opportunity.
 This 3 credit course is listed as MANAGMNT 314.

 Provides an introduction to project management, focusing on the integration of business operations and information management, and techniques to effectively manage the implementation of such projects.
-This 3 credit course is listed as SCH-MGMT 451.
+This 3 credit course is listed as OIM 451.

 Examines issues associated with the globalization of business.
 Topics include international business and multinational strategy, major influences in developing accounting standards, comparative accounting practices, harmonization of international accounting standards, consolidated financial statements involving foreign subsidiaries, financial statement analysis involving foreign companies, and management, auditing, and tax issues in a global environment.
 Prerequisite: Accountg 321 or 521 and 322 or 522 or equivalent.
 This 3 credit course is listed as SCH-MGMT 582.